cdunku/oyster/README.md

 # Oyster Shell

 A simple Unix-like shell implemented in C.
-It has served me as a learning tool on minimal, but functional command interpeter with its own tokenizer, parser, redirection process control and shell internals.
+It has served me as a learning tool on creating a minimal, but functional command interpeter with its own tokenizer, parser, redirection, process control and shell internals.

 ## Current features